Rheumatoid Arthritis Ayurvedic Treatment in Kerala

 Anti-Inflammatory “Karkidaka” Lifestyle

-• Diet is 50% of the cure: Our farm-to-table arthritis diet strictly avoids “apathya” (harmful) foods.
+• Diet is 50% of the cure: Our farm-to-table arthritis diet strictly avoids “apathya” (harmful) foods, complemented by practices like yoga for joint health and arthritis recovery.

 • Avoidance:Curd, fermented foods, cold beverages, and nightshades (tomatoes, potatoes).
 Include warm barley water, red rice (najwara), drumstick leaves, and ginger-turmeric infusion.